PascalSpino/PADM_project/README.md

 </details>

 **5. You can also mention any challenges you faced and things that you tried irrespective of whether that worked or not.**
-- For the activity planning portion, we initially attempted to minimize the number of predicates and actions.
-We figured keeping things simple was the best approach.
-This led us to use negations of predicates heavily in both our `domain.pddl` and `problem.pddl` files.
-This would have worked and been fine theoretically, but it sometimes made it more diffucult to debug the logic before we got our activity planner.
-Ultimately we made a handful of changes, including only having positive initial predicates, only having positive goals, and including a couple pairs of predicates that that represented opposed states for specific items (i.e. `drawer_open` and `drawer_closed`, as well as `robot_close_to_counter` and `robot_far_from_counter`).
-Using a couple paired predicates made our `.pddl` files slightly less consise, but a bit easier to debug.

 ## Trajectory Optimization